-Unlike many other Rhino types, colors is an immutable.
-This means you cannot set one channel by itself, but must always create a new color when creating trying to make a color.
+Unlike many other Rhino types, colors are immutable.
+This means you cannot set one channel by itself, but must always create a new color when trying to make a color.
 Setting one channel will not work, for instance

 color1 = 56 will throw an error.

 Here is a table of commonly used colors: